The room in Babson’s Wellesley, Mass., campus is small. But the reach of the professionals in the room is vast.

 Accents echo from citizens of Ireland to Brazil to Russia, all engaged and energized around one conversation: growth and economic development.
 The walls are lined with large sticky notes.
 On those notes: takeaways from two days of sessions.

-Each of the attendees are leaders, global practitioners of Scale Up® programs.
+Each of the attendees are leaders, global practitioners of Scale Up® programs, and many have attended Driving Economic Growth for Scale Up Ecosystems through Babson Executive Education.
 For the first time on October 31, 2018, they are all in one room for the Inaugural Scale Up Practitioners Summit: Driving the Scale Up Movement Forward.

 What is the Scale Up Movement?
 At its core, scaling up is about growing companies, regardless of age or sector, and the impact that scaling up can have on economic development of a region.
 This movement, adapted for the needs of specific regions, is improving economies and promoting growth all over the globe.